Rotting bodies, fake ashes and sold body parts push Colorado to patch lax funeral home rules

 In February, just months after 190 bodies were found in a bug-infested funeral home facility two hours south of Denver, another body was found in a separate case: that of Christina Rosales.

-Rosales' body was found in a hearse, covered in blankets, and only discovered because the owner of the funeral home in suburban Denver was being evicted.
+Rosales' body was left in a hearse, covered in blankets, for 18 months.
+It was only discovered because the owner of the funeral home in suburban Denver was being evicted.
 Rosales had passed away at age 63 from Alzheimer's, and her husband, George Rosales, had chosen the funeral home because they were friends with the operator.

 When George Rosales learned his late wife's body had been left on the gurney of a hearse, and that he'd been given somebody else's ashes, he tried to stay strong for their two young-adult children.